Cichlid Fish: Top 15 Things You Need to Know

 The "Cichlasoma" beani is not necessarily the rarest, as many species are under threat, but it is one of the most desired by keepers, due to its rarity.

 So there you are.
-You could do no better, if starting your hobby as a casual fish aquarium owner, than possess this fascinatingly beautiful fish that is the Cichlid fish.
+You could not be doing any better if starting your hobby as a casual fish aquarium owner than to possess this fascinatingly beautiful fish—the Cichlid fish.